aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-conversion-&-transformation/add-layers-to-pdf-file-using-java/_index.md

 You can apply different properties to individual layers by accessing their respective properties, such as name, visibility, and content.
 This allows you to customize each layer according to your requirements.

 ### Where can I find more documentation and examples for Aspose.PDF for Java?
-You can find comprehensive documentation and code examples for Aspose.PDF for Java on the official Aspose website: [Aspose.PDF for Java Documentation](https://reference.aspose.com/pdf/java/).
+You can find comprehensive documentation and code examples for Aspose.PDF for Java on the Aspose website: [Aspose.PDF for Java Documentation](https://reference.aspose.com/pdf/java/).

 In this comprehensive guide, we've covered the process of adding layers to a PDF file using Java with Aspose.PDF for Java.
 You've learned how to set up your development environment, integrate the library, create a PDF document, add layers, organize them, and save the modified PDF.
 We hope this tutorial has been informative and helpful for your PDF manipulation needs.
-If you have any further questions, please refer to the FAQs or visit the official Aspose.PDF for Java documentation for more details.
+If you have any further questions, please refer to the FAQs or visit the Aspose.PDF for Java documentation for more details.